-Why is the hard upper torso the most in nportant part of the spacesuit?
+Why is the hard upper torso the most important part of the spacesuit?

-Why does the suither position action as the "creater in a hair nacca and last time?" hafara thay as into

-Why does the author mention astronauts "scratching t space? their noses one last time before they go into
+Why does the author mention astronauts "scratching their noses one last time" before they go into space?

-эрисс:
+·

 Imagine that you want to be an astronaut.
-Mention of that you might not like about being
+Mention one thing that you might like and one thing that you might not like about being an astronaut.
+Explain why.

-What I might like a and why:
+What I might like and why:

+What I might not like and why

-What I might not like e and why:
+What I might not like and why:

-Let's write Send your family or friends a pos tcard from space telling them what it's like.
+Let's write Send your family or friends a postcard from space telling them what it's like

 R5

-1

-1